johnrm174/model-railway-signalling/README.md

 * The next signal can now be specified as a "STOP" for any route ahead (signal interlocking tab):
     * This supports the case of signals controlling routes into 'dead ends' such as bay platforms.
     * 3/4 aspect Colour light signals will then display CAUTION when the route is selected.
+* Added display of hostname on MQTT status tab (MQTT heartbeat messages) to ease configuration.
 * Added ability to 'reverse' the DCC command logic for the subsidary aspect of colour light signals.
 * Bugfix for DCC control of shunt agead ground position signals (commands were not being sent out).
 * Bugfix for MQTT heartbeats (broker disconnect/reconnect would stop messages being sent out)